saiteja104/Retail-Store-Sales-Data/README.md

 Retail Store Sales Clustering using K-Means
 Objective
-The purpose of this project is to segment retail stores into distinct clusters based on their sales performance metrics.
-By using K-Means clustering, we aim to identify groups of stores that exhibit similar characteristics, which can provide valuable insights for targeted business strategies.
+This project segments retail stores into distinct clusters based on their sales performance using the K-Means clustering algorithm.
+The goal is to identify similar store groups, providing insights into business strategy and performance optimization.

 Dataset
-The dataset used for this project is the Retail Store Sales Dataset, which contains various attributes of stores, such as:
+The dataset used is the Retail Store Sales Dataset with the following columns:

 StoreID
 OperatingHours